 Early Career Research

 For its (up to 2017) more than 130 PhD students, Topoi in 2011 introduced a structured graduate education.
-The Berlin Graduate school of Ancient studies (BerGSAS) of the Berliner Antike-Kolleg was originally initiated by Topoi and serves as a graduate school for the Cluster.
+The Berlin Graduate school of Ancient studies (BerGSAS) of the Berliner Antike-Kolleg was originally initiated by Topoi and served as a graduate school for the Cluster.
 BerGSAS is supported by all Topoi partner institutions and a total of four faculties from the Humboldt-Universität zu Berlin and three departments from the Freie Universität Berlin.
-All PhD students conduct their research as members of one of the Cluster research groups.
-At the same time, they are inscribed in one of a current total of five doctoral study programs of BerGSAS:
+All PhD students conducted their research as members of one of the Cluster research groups.
+At the same time, they were inscribed in one of a current total of five doctoral study programs of BerGSAS:

 - Ancient Languages and Texts (ALT)

 - Ancient Objects and Visual Studies (AOViS)

 - Landscape Archaeology and Architecture (LAA)

 - Languages and Cultures of the Silk Road (Silk Road)

 The interdisciplinary programs break new ground.
 In addition to being thematically oriented, they also impart core competencies, fundamental theories and methodological skills.
 This allows the programs to cover all of the subjects falling within the purview of ancient studies, as well as the geosciences and other natural sciences.